 Quantity Limits: For certain drugs, we limit the amount of the drug that we will cover per prescription or for a defined period of time.
 For example, we will provide up to 30 tablets per 30-day period for Singulair.

 Step Therapy: In some cases, we require you to first try one drug to treat your medical condition before we will cover another drug for that condition.
 For example, if Drug A and Drug B both treat your medical condition, we may require your doctor to prescribe Drug A first.
 If Drug A does not work for you, then we will cover Drug B.

-You can find out if the drug you take is subject to these additional requirements or limits by looking in the formulary or on our website, or by calling Member Services.
+You can find out if the drug you take is subject to these additional requirements or limits by looking in the formulary or on our website, or by calling Customer Service.
 If your drug is subject to one of these additional restrictions or limits and your physician determines that you aren't able to meet the additional restriction or limit for medical necessity reasons, you or your physician may request an exception (which is a type of coverage determination).
 See Chapter 9, Section 6 of the 2018 Evidence of Coverage for more information about how to request an exception.

 We conduct drug utilization reviews for all of our members to make sure that they are getting safe and appropriate care.
 These reviews are especially important for members who have more than one doctor who prescribes their medications.
 We conduct drug utilization reviews each time you fill a prescription and on a regular basis by reviewing our records.
 During these reviews, we look for medication problems such as:

 If we identify a medication problem during our drug utilization review, we will work with your doctor to correct the problem.